 Joreintje Mackenbach

-Dr. Mackenbach is an epidemiologist and assistant professor at the Amsterdam UMC, the Netherlands.
-She specializes in research about the environmental determinants of lifestyle behaviours and chronic disease risk.
-Dr. Mackenbach obtained her PhD (cum laude) in 2016 with a thesis on ‘obesogenic environments’ and is currently involved in several national and international projects on the influence of the food environment, social environment and built environment on diet, physical activity and associated chronic diseases.
+Dr. Mackenbach is an epidemiologist and associate professor at Amsterdam UMC.
+She specializes in research about the food environment and the wider economic and political systems shaping them.
+Dr. Mackenbach obtained her PhD (cum laude) in 2016 with a thesis on ‘obesogenic environments’ and is currently involved in several national and international projects on how (changes in) food environments contribute to diet-related chronic diseases and health inequalities.

 Publications